muzzley/alljoyn-muzzley-gateway-connector/README.md

 ## Muzzley-Alljoyn Gateway Connector

-muzzleyconn is an application that connects local Alljoyn networks with Muzzley Cloud services over MQTT.
+`muzzleyconn` is an application that connects local AllJoyn networks with Muzzley Cloud services over MQTT.
 See http://allseenalliance.org for more information about AllJoyn, and http://muzzley.com for more information about Muzzley.

 ## Motivation

 Normally an AllJoyn device can only communicate with other AllJoyn devices from within a local network.
-This application sends AllJoyn traffic over an MQTT connection to Muzzley cloud services, and announce Muzzley compatible alljoyn devices over UPNP.
-This allows, for instance, a mobile phone running the Muzzley App to add those devices to the users Muzzley account, and continue to communicate with those devices even when not connected to the local AllJoyn network via WiFi.
+This application sends AllJoyn traffic over an MQTT connection to Muzzley cloud services, and announces Muzzley compatible AllJoyn devices over UPnP.
+This allows, for instance, a mobile phone running the Muzzley App to add those devices to the user's Muzzley account, and continue to communicate with those devices even when not connected to the local AllJoyn network via WiFi.

 ## Building from Source

-Building the source code requires first setting up dependencies and then using **scons** to produce the binaries.
+Building the source code requires first setting up dependencies and then using `scons` to produce the binaries.

 ### Dependencies